rewe-digital/schema2000/README.md

 Download the [latest binaries for your operating system](https://github.com/rewe-digital/schema2000/releases), and add them to your `$PATH` and make them executable.

+### macOS specific installation

+macOS will not open the app as the developer can not be verified.
+As a work-around, open the folder containing `schema2000_macOS` in Finder, "ctrl-click" on `schema2000_macOS` and click on the menu item "open".
+You can then confirm to open the app.
+This will open a terminal app session, which you can simply close.

 Usage
 -----

 Schema2000 currently is configuration-less, and excepts line-separated-json from stdin and emits the schema to stdout once stdin is consumed.

 ### How to use